Algorithms for Standard-form ILP Problems via Koml\'os' Discrepancy Setting: Introduction

-Note that applying Hadamard's inequality to these complexity bounds yields a computational cost that almost matches \eqref{eq:JR_complexity} and \eqref{eq:JR_feasibility_complexity}.
-Additionally, the latter fact implies that these complexity bounds are conditionally optimal with respect to $\Delta$.
-We note that the computational complexity bounds \eqref{eq:CGMP_complexity} and \eqref{eq:CGMP_feasibility_complexity} are also applicable to problems in canonical form with $(n+k)$ inequalities (see \ref{ILP-CF} and \Cref{sec:canonical_ILP}).
+\begin{remark}[Conditional Lower Bounds] Note that applying Hadamard's inequality to these complexity bounds yields a computational cost that almost matches \eqref{eq:JR_complexity} and \eqref{eq:JR_feasibility_complexity}.
+The latter fact implies that these complexity bounds are conditionally optimal with respect to $\Delta$ (for the discussion, see Section ``Conditional Lower Bounds'' of \cite{DiscConvILP_Extension}).

+Additionally, we note that, due to Bock et al. \cite{StableSetHardness}, there are no polynomial-time algorithms for the ILP problems with $\Delta = \Omega(n^\varepsilon)$, for any $\varepsilon > 0$, unless the ETH (the Exponential Time Hypothesis) is false.